Subscribe -- FREE!

 Cast iron skillets are a economical and heathly way to cook.

 Cast iron lasts for years when cared for properly.
 It never warps or dents and cooks well at a wide range of temperatures.
-It can be use to fry foods on top of the stove or to bake in the oven.
+It can be used to fry foods on top of the stove or to bake in the oven.
 Its uniform conductivity makes cast iron the ideal choice for slow-cooking desserts, as well as for frying and sautees.

 Cast iron skillets also add iron to our food, which many Americans lack in their diets today.
 Doctors often recommend cast iron skillets for patients who are anemic or borderline anemic (low iron levels in the blood).